 With 130 years of winemaking history behind us, Château Tanunda understands the role of sustainability as a core of longevity and quality in winemaking.
-As a family owned estate, we are committed to leading the wine industry in sustainable practices in all aspects of our production and estate to ensure the future of the Château and the Barossa for generations to come.
+As a family-owned estate, we are committed to sustainable practices in all aspects of our production and estate to ensure the future of the Château and the Barossa for generations to come.

-Drip Irrigation: All four sites are drip irrigated which provides us with the most control over water management.
+Drip Irrigation: Our vineyards are drip irrigated which provides us with the most control over water management.
 Each vine has its own dripper, targeting the base of the vine to ensure minimal wastage.
 We have soil moisture probes in our vineyards measuring moisture content so we are only watering when the vines need it.

 Conscious Spraying: Our growing period sees minimal interference with foliage control.
-We only apply minimal fungicide sprays (less than 10 applications per season) and keep our pesticide use to an absolute minimum.
+We only apply minimal sprays and keep our pesticide use to an absolute minimum.

-Soil Testing: We conduct regular soil tests to uncover exactly what our sites are in need of and distributing those specifics accordingly, ensuring no wastage and unlocking full block potential.
-We are doing this not only in younger vineyards, but in the rejuvenation of old vineyards that are 50, 100 and 150 years of age.
+Soil Testing: We conduct regular soil tests to uncover exactly what our sites need and distribute those specifics accordingly, ensuring no wastage and unlocking full block potential.
+We are doing this not only in younger vineyards but in the rejuvenation of old vineyards that are 50, 100, and 150 years of age.

 Cover Crops: During our dormant period, all our vines are hand pruned.
 The cane prunings are mulched back into every other mid-row, while the opposite mid-rows are cultivated with clover, barley, vetch and the like.
 This adds structure, prevents erosion, delivers nitrogen and attracts beneficial insects.